Paul VI: The Pope in the Tempest

-Paul VI: The Pope in the Tempest (Paolo VI - Il Papa nella tempesta) is a 2008 Italian television movie directed by Fabrizio Costa.
+Paul VI: The Pope in the Tempest (Paolo VI - Il Papa nella tempesta) is a 2008 Italian biographical drama television movie directed by Fabrizio Costa.
 The film is based on real life events of Roman Catholic Pope Paul VI.

 Plot

 During the kidnapping of Aldo Moro, Pope Paul reflects about his life:

 As the young priest don Battista Montini, he studies French philosophers with students (some of them would found the Christian Democracy) in spite of the Fascist pressure.

 He is called to serve the Papal curia of Pius XII in Rome.

 He watches how the Holy See and Fascist Italy sign the 1929 Concordat.

 He tries to protect the victims of Fascism and Allied bombing during the World War.

 He is sent as bishop of Milan, the biggest diocese.

 There he approaches the workers and the poor, who feel the Church is far from them, in a campaign of mission for a "civilization of love".

 He is made a cardinal by Pope John XXIII.

 He is called to participate in the Second Vatican Council.

 After the pope's death, he is elected the new pope.

 He follows the work of the council.

 The encyclicals he issues have uneasy receptions.